-Oceanit’s Mind-to-Market business methodology consistently engages complex problems that produce disruptive results and technology.
+Design thinking can transform the way organizations develop products, services, processes, and strategy.
+This approach brings together what is desirable from a human point of view with what is technologically feasible and economically viable.
+Oceanit’s Mind to Market business methodology consistently engages complex problems that produce disruptive results and technology.
 However, unless this disruptive technology can be delivered into the marketplace and be adopted by humans and society, it’s like “one hand clapping.”

-This realization led Oceanit to build a human-centered approach to technology adoption, ultimately embracing Design Thinking as developed at the Stanford University d.school (Design School).
+This realization led Oceanit to embrace Design Thinking (DT) as developed at the Stanford University d.school (Design School).
 Design Thinking brings together what is desirable from a human point of view with what is technologically feasible and economically viable.
 Without one, the other cannot succeed.

-Design Thinking at Oceanit is led by two master's degree graduates from the Stanford d.school along with five facilitators educated and/or trained at Stanford University.
-In all, more than 12 Oceanit associates have gone through Design Thinking training at the Stanford d.school.
+DT at Oceanit is led by graduates from the Stanford d.school along with five facilitators educated and/or trained at Stanford University.
+Many of the Oceanit Ohana have gone through Design Thinking training at the Stanford d.school.

 What is Design Thinking?

 Design Thinking is a human-centered creative problem-solving process that provides the “how-to” in order to think “outside the box.”
 It is a five-step process made famous by David Kelley, the founder of IDEO and the Stanford Design School.
-Design Thinking provides the principles and strategies to harness the creative potential of you and your stakeholders to solve the most difficult and challenges problems.
+Design Thinking provides the principles and strategies to harness the creative potential of you and your stakeholders to solve the most difficult and challenging problems.
 Design Thinking is well suited for fuzzy, undefined problems, where no obvious solutions seem to work.
 Developed by the Stanford d.school (School of Design), Design Thinking makes teaching innovation and organizational culture change possible by breaking problem solving into a five- step process: